chrisdroid-yal/alx-low_level_programming/0x00-hello_world/README.md

 ## 6-size.c
 ### This is a c program that prints the sizes of various types on the computer it is compiled and run on.

+## 100-intel
+### This is a file that generates the assembly code (intel syntax) of a c code and saves it in an output file